-2022 2021 Gearing ratio Current ratio 31.1% 2.0 23.3% 2.2 Gearing ratio: Gearing ratio is calculated based on the total debts and loans, and lease liability) divided by the total equit o o Current ratio: Current ratio is calculated based on the total curreliabilities. ent assets divided b by the total current
+2023 2022 Gearing ratio Current ratio 51.5% 1.7 31.1% 2.0 Gearing ratio: Gearing ratio is calculated based on the total debts (including all interest-bearing borrowings and loans, and lease liability) divided by the total equity as at the end of the reporting period.
+Current ratio: Current ratio is calculated based on the total curr liabilities. ent assets divided b by the total current